Datamine-Crypto/white-paper/docs/datamine-smart-contracts.md

 # Datamine (DAM) Token

 For the base Datamine (DAM) token we've kept it as simple and basic as possible.
 This token is a standard ERC-777 implementation and was deployed on Ethereum mainnet with fixed supply of 25,000,000 DAM.
-We'll have the final amount of burned DAM tokens after the BWK coin -> DAM token is complete.
+16,876,778.9 DAM tokens were ultimately swapped and 8,123,221.1 DAM tokens were burned.
+To bootstrap the DAM/FLUX token ecosystem we chose to use a fair distribution of the two year old Bulwark blockchain.

 All extensions on the base tokens are done through the new ERC-777 "Operators".
 This feature allows other ethereum addresses to operate on behalf of your account.
 Instead of another address, we've used this functionality to grant another smart contract operator role.